 Unfortunately, when the response is activated too often, those repeated physical symptoms can hurt us.

 Once the mind acknowledges the presence of something terrifying, the release of certain hormones is at the heart of activating the fight and flight response.
 From there, the sympathetic nervous system takes over, causing physical changes in your body that prepare you to either fight or flee.
-We’ll go over both of these processes further on.
+We’ll go over both of these physiological processes further on.

 The fight-or-flight response starts in the brain.
 Before the physical reactions of this process can take place, your brain needs to recognize that there is a clear and present danger.
 This happens with help from your senses and from there, through a series of hormone releases.